rctdx/jsurface-processing/README.md

 # How can I use JSurface?

+`JSurface is currently undergoing active development, and as of now, there is no stable, complete version or release available`

 To use JSurface in your project, download the JSurface.java file and place it in your sketch directory.
 The Processing Development Environment (PDE) will automatically detect it.
 To create a JSurface instance, use JSurface surf; and in the `setup()` method, after `size()`, instantiate it with `surf = new JSurface(this);`.
 If you're using the `settings()` method, make sure to call it from within the `setup()` function as well.